Join a community of scholars and researchers working together to solve pressing global problems.

-These fellowships are available to PhD candidates entering their fifth year who continue to hold a TAship.
+These fellowships are available to PhD candidates in the English Department entering their fifth year who continue to hold a TAship.

 The Marilyn Doubrava Endowment was established by Sterling M. and Kathryn L. Doubrava as a memorial to their daughter.
 The Opler Scholarship Fund is generously supported by Morris E. Opler and Lucille R. Opler.